-This summer has been one of ravaging events, with wildfires, floods, tornados, and more wreaking havoc across the nation — culminating in Hurricane Ida.
+Last year was one of ravaging events — with wildfires, floods, tornados, and more wreaking havoc across the nation.
 It’s during times like these that insurers need to have the ability to act quickly and provide relief to grieving policyholders.
 Manual field adjustments take too long, while streamlining claims without the proper tools can lead to mistakes.
 Using aerial imagery, insurers can readily assess the scope of damage to a policyholder’s property.

 Pre- and post-cat images also give a clear, complete view of the entire perimeter of the property, so insurers can verify the existence of any exterior features and ensure claims are paid out properly.